eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 A WorkloadObject represents a workload inside the Ankaios agent.
 It holds the control interface and the sender of the WorkloadCommandSender to send WorkloadCommands to the WorkloadControlLoop.

+### WorkloadOperation

+A WorkloadOperation represents create, update and delete operations the Ankaios agent executes on the corresponding runtimes.

 ### ParameterStorage

 Stores information which the Agent gets from the Server.
 Currently the storage stores the workload state of workloads for each agent.